yasinpurraisi/Bin-Packing-GA/README.md

 # Bin-Packing-GA
-Solving Bin Packing Problem with Genetic Algorithm this is a project for my Genetic Algorithm course in collage
+Solving Bin Packing Problem with Genetic Algorithm<br>
+this is a project for my Genetic Algorithm course in collage

 ## Author